Auxilinaut/q2m/readme.txt

 To play, copy /pharah/ to your Quake 2 directory.
 If said directory is located at C:\Program Files (x86)\Steam\steamapps\common\Quake 2, run the "q2m" shortcut.
 Otherwise, open the console and type "game pharah".

+Press E for each character's ability, and Q for their ultimate.

 Original author readme:
 This is the complete source code for Quake 2, version 3.19, buildable with visual C++ 6.0.
 The linux version should be buildable, but we haven't